codersforcauses/software-engineering-practices-demo-2024-winter/README.md

-# Software Engineering Practices Demo
+# Software Engineering Practices Demo:

 This repository is about demonstrating the usual workflow of software engineers in the real-world.